 If we choose to live and protect our consciousness and existence, we must acknowledge the growing threats that may be coming from the side effects of our technologies.
 The very tools (technology) that we have created to make our survival easier have also come to threaten our existence - resource depletion, overpopulation, destructive technologies, and pollution of our air, water, and land.
 There is no one out there that will assure us of the future of Life and Earth.
 We must take responsibility for the problems that we face and deal with them through our collective efforts, overcoming our reasons for conflict.
 In the interest of the survival of Life and Earth it is time for humankind to break free of our differences and focus on working together to resolve global issues and prepare for the new ones we may be about to face.

-It has been suggested that the universe may continue to expand infinitely losing its energy, or one day contract to how it originated before the "big bang".
-Regardless, this suggests that it would no longer exist in a condition that would support life as we know it.
+It has been suggested that the universe may continue to expand infinitely losing its energy, or contract one day to how it originated before the "big bang".
+Regardless, this suggests that it would no longer exist in a condition that would support life, as we know it.
 This of course would be a virtually infinite amount of time from now but let us consider another hypothetical situation.
 What if we could no longer live in our human form because our galaxy could no longer support life?

 So you have the choice.
 You can stay on the Earth and face an imminent end to your physical existence or send your consciousness to the chip to live virtually forever.
 Essentially you become not so different than a computer program.
 Ultimately is survival all that matters or is there more to our lives than just surviving?
 One might suggest that if all those that did not go on the chip were gone then only those on the chip whose consciousness lived on would be able to answer this question.
 Would those who went on the chip really want to live out their lives in such a world?
 Fortunately this is not a question we must ask ourselves because we live on a planet already abundant in the many ways that we could ever desire.